 Check out my recipe for a soothing honey cleanser using powdered milk and honey.
 There are more recipes on using honey below…

 You can also use honey straight!
 Just keep your hair back and apply the honey, making sure to completely cover the skin.
 There are special kinds of honey, like manuka, that have even more potent benefits.
-You can find those locally or there are many brands of manuka honey to choose from.
+You can find those locally or there are many online to choose from.

 I personally prefer raw honey, or if unavailable, local honey.
 Local honey has the additional benefit of exposing you to the local pollens in very small amounts, enough to potentially decrease immune response (allergies).

 So What Does Honey Do for the Skin?

 1) Honey is antibacterial.
 It is one food that never goes bad.
 Containing natural antioxidants and hydrogen peroxide leads to its antibacterial powers.
 The antibacterial activity is through honey’s ‘inhibine’ factor which turns into hydrogen peroxide.

 2) It is an acne remedy.
 In addition to the antibacterial property, it is anti-inflammatory.
 Honey has been shown to kill Propionibacterium acnes, bacteria largely at play with acne conditions.
 It can be used directly on pimples as a spot treatment and mixed with yogurt as a mask for acne.

 3) Skin softener – try it!
 Using a honey cleanser, you will notice a softening effect right away.

 4) Water-attracting (also known as humectant), meaning your skin will be more moisturized using honey.
 It is a moisturizing agent making it particularly suited for dry skin.